HewlettPackard/Docker-SimpliVity/ops/README.md

 # rpm -ivh https://dl.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm
 # yum-config-manager --enable rhel-7-server-extras-rpms
 ```
 5. Install Ansible.
-Please note that version 2.2 is the minimum required.
-The instructions on how to install Ansible are described in its official website: http://docs.ansible.com/ansible/intro_installation.html
+The playbooks were tested with Ansible 2.2 and 2.3.
+Please note that the playbooks will not work with Ansible 2.4 due to an open defect https://github.com/ansible/ansible/issues/32000.
+Do not use Ansible 2.4 until this defect is fixed.
+To install the Ansible 2.3 use the following command:
 ```
-# yum install ansible
+# yum install ansible-2.3.2.0-2.el7
 ```
 6. Make a list of all the hostnames and IPs that will be in your system and update your `/etc/hosts` file accordingly.
 This includes your UCP nodes, DTR nodes, worker nodes, NFS server, logger server and load balancers.
 7. Install the following packages which are a mandatory requirement for the playbooks to function as expected.
 (Update pip if requested).